corvinedev/AlBhedify/README.md

 ## Caveats

 - This plugin should probably be placed before any other plugins that modify text and window behavior.
-- Be sure to set the `Translation Map` parameter in the plugin settings, *even if you just want to use the default translation map*.
+- Be sure to set the `Language Map` parameter in the plugin settings, *even if you just want to use the default language map*.
 If you don't at least open up the parameter editor and press "OK", you'll get the following error when you start the game: `Unexpected end of JSON input`.
 - Most control codes can be used inside translation tags.
 These include (among others):
   - Variable value: `\V[n]`
   - Actor name: `\N[n]`